WaleedUmer357/WaleedUmer357/README.md

 <h3>🤖 Machine Vision & AI</h3>

 - <b><a href="https://github.com/WaleedUmer357/Image-Processing-and-Machine-Vision-Final-Project-2024">German Traffic Sign Recognition with YOLO</a></b>
-  - Machine vision 2024 final project on German traffic sign recognition
+  - Academic Project for Image Processing and machine learning course  on German traffic sign recognition
   - <a href="YOUR_LINK_HERE">Model Weights</a> | <a href="YOUR_LINK_HERE">Training Notebook</a> | <a href="YOUR_LINK_HERE">Demo</a>

 <h3>⚙️ Industrial Automation</h3>